spring-projects/spring-data-examples/mongodb/geo-json/README.md

 # Spring Data MongoDB - GeoJSON examples

-This project contains samples of [GeoJSON](http://geojeson.org) specific features of Spring Data (MongoDB).
+This project contains samples of [GeoJSON](http://geojson.org) specific features of Spring Data (MongoDB).

 ## Support for GeoJSON types in domain classes

-Using [GeoJSON](http://geojeson.org) types in domain classes is straight forward.
+Using [GeoJSON](http://geojson.org) types in domain classes is straight forward.
 The `org.springframework.data.mongodb.core.geo` package contains types like `GeoJsonPoint` or `GeoJsonPolygon` which are extensions to the existing `org.springframework.data.geo` types.
-Please read the [MongoDB manual on GeoJSON support](http://docs.mongodb.org/manual/core/2dsphere/#geospatial-indexes-store-geojson) to learn about requirements and restrictions.
+Find more information in the [MongoDB manual on GeoJSON support](http://docs.mongodb.org/manual/core/2dsphere/#geospatial-indexes-store-geojson) to learn about requirements and restrictions.

 ```java
 public class Store {

 	String id;

 	/**
 	 * location is stored in GeoJSON format.
 	 * {